theheking/intro-to-command-line-hpc/practical_overview/7_Writing_Scripts_workingwithdata.md

 To request an interactive job, use the function `qrsh`.
-Default sessions will have 1 CPU core, 1GB and 1 hour
+Default sessions will have 1 CPU core, 1GB and 1 hour.

 ![QSUB](../assets/img/interactive.png)